tarsmachine/tarsmachine.github.io/index.md

 Growth records are being beaten every single year.
 The trend is set to continue and the need for entrepreneurs to find growth from the outset is more important and valuable than ever.
 Ultimately it’s a “user experience and liquidity” problem, and the goal is to make the product experience so good that enable us to scale without spending a fortune on sales and marketing.
 Taking advantage of a market insight or new platform before an incumbent is able to react.

 That’s why we build MDP, not MVP.
 We bend the future, not discover It.

 ---

+#### Unpopular Minds Create Unpopular Ideas

+We're looking for design and engineering generalists who are obsessed with unpopular thinking.
+You will be critical in setting the product vision and defining the team culture.
+We’re reserving a large chunk of equity so that our team feels like a true owner and co-creator of this company.

+---